olahtibi/ragesoccer/README.md

 # RageSoccer
-html5 soccer game using canvas
+html5 soccer game using canvas element

 Supported platforms:
 - PC: Use arrows to control player